jacks-reid/farfromVULN/README.md

 usage: farfromVULN.py [-h] action ...

-A tool to quickly spin up a virtual private cloud with Vulnhub machines for pentesting training
+A tool to quickly spin up a virtual private cloud with vulnerable machines for pentesting training

 optional arguments:
   -h, --help  show this help message and exit